Primary Care Networks

 • Kettering & South West Rural PCN

-Primary Care Networks provide the structure and funding for services to be developed locally, in response to the needs of the patients they serve.
+PCNs provide the structure and funding necessary for developing services locally, tailored to the needs of the patients they serve.

-3Sixty Care Partnership have employed dedicated PCN Managers to support the Clinical Directors of the PCNs with the organisation and project management of the contractual specifications and the employment and management of the roles available under the Annual Roles Reimbursement Scheme (ARRS), including some of the below roles:
+The 3Sixty Care Partnership employs dedicated PCN Managers to support the Clinical Directors of the PCNs.
+These managers assist in delivering the contractual specifications, including the employment and management of roles available under the Additional Roles Reimbursement Scheme (ARRS).

 • Social Prescribing Link Workers